thegenemyers/FASTK/README.md

 4. Logex [-T<int(4)>] [-[hH][<int(1)>:]<int>] <name=expr> ... <source>[.ktab] ...
 ```

-Logex takes one or more k&#8209;mer table "assignments" as its initial arguments and applies these to the ordered merge of the k&#8209;mer count tables that follow, each yielding a new k&#8209;mer tables with the assigned names, of the k&#8209;mers satisfying the logic of the associated expression along with counts computed per the "modulators" of the expression.
+Logex takes one or more k&#8209;mer table "assignments" as its initial arguments and applies these to the ordered merge of the k&#8209;mer count tables that follow, each yielding a new k&#8209;mer table with the assigned names, of the k&#8209;mers satisfying the logic of the associated expression along with counts computed per the "modulators" of the expression.
 For example,
 `Logex 'AnB = A &.
 B' Tab1 Tab2` would produce a new table stub file AnB.ktab
 and associated hidden files, of the k&#8209;mers common to the tables represented by the
 stub files Tab1.ktab and Tab2.ktab.
 If the &#8209;h option is given then a histogram over